 The verification runs declaration by declaration.

 Kickback declaration.
-The signer attests no part of any worker's wages has been or will be returned to the employer or anyone else, directly or indirectly — the Copeland Anti-Kickback Act protection.
-There is no direct per-row check against page 1, but a page-2 declaration from a sub with a flagged history of "training fee" or "tool charge" deductions on page 1 is worth a closer read.
-The page-1 deductions column either documents lawful withholdings or it raises a question; the SOC turns that question into perjury exposure.
+The signer attests no part of any worker's wages has been or will be returned to the employer — Copeland Anti-Kickback Act protection.
+A sub with flagged "training fee" or "tool charge" deductions on page 1 turns this declaration into perjury exposure.

 Classification declaration.
 The signer attests workers were paid at the rates set forth for the classification of work actually performed.
-Verification: every classification appearing in page 1's worker rows must be consistent with what the sub does on this project — checked back to the wage-determination work in the prior section.
 A page-2 attesting classification accuracy on a page 1 the prime has already flagged for misclassification is itself a finding.

 Fringe-treatment declaration.
-Page 2 contains a checkbox section indicating how fringes were paid: cash, bona-fide-plan contributions, or some combination, with any exceptions described in the explanation block.
-Verification runs against the page-1 fringe-treatment column.
-A page 2 declaring "all fringes paid in cash" while page 1 shows plan-contribution rows is a flag.
-A page 2 declaring "fringes paid through approved plans" while page 1 shows zero fringe rate or cash-only fringe is a flag.
-Box and cell have to tell the same story; exceptions noted on page 2 have to match the rows where they apply.
+Page 2's checkbox indicates how fringes were paid: cash, bona-fide-plan contributions, or some combination.
+A page 2 declaring "all fringes paid in cash" while page 1 shows plan-contribution rows is a flag; a page 2 declaring "fringes paid through approved plans" while page 1 shows zero or cash-only fringe is a flag.
+Box and cell must tell the same story.

 Signer authority.
 The signer must be an officer of the contracting entity or a duly authorized agent.
-A page 2 signed by a foreman, a payroll clerk, or any non-officer not documented as an authorized agent is technically defective — the perjury attestation does not bind the entity.
-Signer not at officer level with no agent authorization on file is a flag for refile by an authorized signer.
+A page 2 signed by a foreman or payroll clerk with no agent authorization on file is technically defective — refile by an authorized signer.

 The workpaper carries a distinct review status per WH-347 for the SOC review, separately from the per-row reviews of page 1, because a clean page 1 with a defective page 2 is still a defective WH-347.